 Sub-adult male.
 The series of whitish streaks on the abdomen against the slate blue and black body is striking.

 Another sub-adult but slightly more matured male.
 It has lesser streaks on the sides of the abdomen than the earlier male.

 In Singapore, this species can be found whole year round in the mangrove swamps.
 I have seen them at Pulau Ubin and SBWR.
 A small and inconspicuous dragonfly but not difficult to find in the mangrove swamps.
 At times, they could be quite abundant.

 Scientific Name: Aethriamanta aethra

-Blue Adjudant is a small and inconspicuous Libellulid.
+Blue Adjutant is a small and inconspicuous Libellulid.
 The Body length is about 27-30mm.
 It is rare in Singapore and found at open swamp forest and well-vegetated ponds in open country.

 I have seen this species at Sungei Buloh Wetland Reserves fresh water ponds; Chestnut Forest; and Ang Mo Kio Town Garden West.
 For adult male, it is generally bluish in colour on the thorax and part of the abdomen.
 The last four segments of the male’s abdomen are dark and a very distinctive dark brown patches at the base of the hind wings.